srlinuxamericas/DCFWorkshop/srl-generic-lab/README.md

 #### Configure BGP for overlay

+Use AS65501 as AS on both leaf and spine

 ```
 /network-instance default protocols bgp group ibgp-evpn export-policy export-all
 /network-instance default protocols bgp group ibgp-evpn import-policy import-all